bouncmpe/docs/content/tutorials/create_event.md

-# Content Creation for the Website
+# Event Creation for the Website

 To create an event that will be shown on our site you should follow these steps: